-Expression \eqref{eq:HK_D} has the advantage that it is specially well-suited for perturbative computations.
-In fact, if we consider small inhomegeneities, the expansion of the HK up to quadratic order in $\eta$ reads
+Expression \eqref{eq:HK_D} has the advantage that it is specially well suited for perturbative computations.
+In fact, if we consider small inhomogeneities, the expansion of the HK up to quadratic order in $\eta$ reads

 where the subscripts in the coordinates are devised to describe their dependence on the $s$ parameters, i.e. $x_i:=x(s_i)$.
-Two commments are now in order.
+Two comments are now in order.
 First, the $\eta$-independent term in formula \eqref{eq:HK_D_expansion} can be computed exactly, given that it factorizes into the product of the HK of the Laplacian in $D-1$ dimensions, times the HK of the operator $\dd$ previously studied (from this zeroth-order term one can compute the effective action for the homogeneous case, $\Gamma^{(0)}$).
 Second, the linear term will be considered to vanish by assuming that the mean of the inhomogeneities vanishes.

 Having said so, we will focus on the term which is quadratic in $\eta$ in Eq.\eqref{eq:HK_D_expansion}, and compute its contribution to the trace of the HK, which will be called $K^{(2)}$.
 The computation is standard, albeit lengthy; we will consequently omit the details that lead us to